StudistCorporation/fluent-plugin-timestream/README.md

 The plugin converts `null` values in the log to empty string.
 e.g. `{key_name: null}` => `{key_name: ""}`

-When write Timestream records, TimeUnit is always set `SECONDS`
+When writing Timestream records, `TimeUnit` is always set to `SECONDS`

 Configure multiple MeasureName is not supported.